Kathleen Vereecken (1962) has worked as a freelance journalist for several papers and magazines.

 Her historical novels connect little histories to big history, seamlessly combining plenty of historical information with incredibly well-crafted psychological portraits.
 Vereecken paints a very convincing and almost sensorial portrait of the age, embedded in a meticulous structure that keeps the reader engaged.

-Vereecken’s work has been translated into French, German, Italian, Korean and other languages.
+Vereecken’s work has been translated into French, German, Italian, Chinese, Korean and other languages.

 On I think it was love